-We are committed to carrying an outstanding assortment, offering unsurpassed customer service, and showcasing excellence within our industry.
-These principles have always been core to our strategy and will continue to be as we move into 2023.
+We are committed to carrying the best assortment, offering the best service, and showcasing the best presentation in our industry.
+These principles have always been core to our strategy and will continue to be as we move into 2022.

-Key elements of our 2023 strategy include:
+Key elements of our 2022 strategy include:

 People First - We pride ourselves on offering the best service in our industry, and our employees are the key to our success.
-We are committed to investing in training and development programs to further enhance the skill sets of all employees.
-We are also continuing to take steps to improve engagement, communication and collaboration across our teams.
+We are committed to investing in training and development programs to further enhance the skill sets of our employees.
+We are also taking steps to improve engagement, communication and collaboration across our team.

-Focused Retail Execution - We believe profitable growth is tied to our ability to leverage best practices and technology to improve productivity in each of our store locations.
-We have defined critical success measures, tactics to drive improvement in each area of focus, and reporting processes to monitor progress.
+Focused Retail Execution - We continue to believe that our biggest opportunity for sales growth and EBITDA expansion is tied to our ability to improve productivity in each of our stores.
+We have defined critical success measures for each of our stores, tactics to drive improvement in each area of focus, and reporting processes to monitor progress.